Abandon Intervals Metrics view

 Administrators can also adjust the length of time for each column.
 For more information, see Configure abandon intervals.

 Use presets to filter metrics by date, or configure a custom date range.
-When filtering metrics for this view, select any custom date range up to one year.
+When filtering metrics for this view, select any custom date range up to 6 weeks.

 To use a preset to filter metrics, complete the following steps: